gagibran/udemy-java-the-complete-java-developer-course/README.md

 ## Generics

 We can create classes and interfaces that accepts a type as a parameter.
 One good example is and `ArrayList`.
-It accepts a data type inside its angular brackets.
+It accepts a data type inside its angle brackets.

 Since `ArrayList`s are generic, we don't have to necessarily specify the type as an argument to it, making it accept any `Object`.
 This is very powerful, because we can add any kind of data type to it, without any problems: